 RV and recreational enthusiasts come from Kentucky and the surrounding states to stay in one of the most beautiful and fully-developed state parks in the area.
 Lake Barkley State Park is often called Lake Barkley State Resort Park because of its size and resort-like facilities.
-Whether you stay in the campground in your RV and enjoy nature, or you take advantage of the water and activities like golfing and whirlpool soaking, your time here will be unforgettable.
+Whether you want to relax in nature, cruise out on the water, or enjoy activities like golfing and whirlpool soaking, your time here will be unforgettable.

-The park, named for United States congressman, senator, and vice president, Alben Barkley, is one of Kentucky’s premier attractions.
-The lakes together have more than 1,004 miles of shoreline making recreation accessible and abundant.
+The park, named for United States Vice President Alben Barkley, is one of Kentucky’s premier attractions.
+The lakes together have more than 1,004 miles of shoreline, making recreation accessible and abundant.
 There are so many outdoor adventures to be had from hiking and biking to racquetball and tennis.
 With so many park’s activities, you won’t want to leave this lakeside paradise.
 Luckily, with so many accommodation options, you won't have to.
 Choose from the campground with water and electrical hookups, rustic cottages, or the luxurious Lake Barkley lodge.

-When entering the park from US Highway 68 head straight until you come to a fork in the road.
+When entering the park from US Highway 68, head straight until you come to a fork in the road.
 You can turn left toward the marina or right toward the camping area.
-Turn right, pass the cemetery keep right to enter the campground.
 Some of the roads near the campground are one-way, so follow the signs toward the campground to avoid a one-way turnaround.

 This seasonally-operated, pet-friendly campground provides campers with amenities that make every level camper feel at home.
-All of the campsites have paved driveways, a picnic table, and a fire ring and vary from 30 amp hookups with water to sites with just water or no utilities.
+All of the campsites have paved driveways, a picnic table, and a fire ring and vary from 30-amp hookups with water connections to sites with just water or no utilities.
 Some sites are very close to the glistening waters of Lake Barley.

 The back in and pull through spaces accommodate RVs and trailers between 28 feet and 71 feet in length.
 Some areas have more level driveways than others.
 The campground has two central service buildings with showers and restrooms as well as a dump station on site.
 If the family wants to have a little fun outside of the travel trailer, head to the playground or horseshoe pit just steps away from your campsite.
 The Wilderness Trail and Wagon Wheel Trail both start close to the campground if you're up for a hike.
-Please respect the park’s posted quiet hours which begin at 11:00 pm nightly.
-Please check the website when planning your trip as some weekends and peak visiting times may require a minimum night stay.
+Please respect the park’s posted quiet hours, which begin at 11:00 PM nightly.